1 Minute Review

 - It works out costly for smaller accounts

 Stash’s target population includes inexperienced investors, beginners and passive investors.
 In fact, 86% of Stash users are first time investors.

-Stash’s simple investment philosophy of investing based on value and themes is simplified to a layman by giving a widely understandable name to the portfolio/ETFs.
-This makes Stash a preferred choice for beginners, who shun complexities.
+- Beginners and passive investors: Stash’s simple investment philosophy of investing based on value and themes is simplified by giving a widely understandable name to its portfolio/ETFs.

 Platforms and Tools

 The platform is available on iOS and Android as well as desktop.
 Stash’s risk assessment tool is a questionnaire and helps assess the risk disposition and investment objective of customers.
 The assessment is done based on in-depth analysis of volatility, spread, liquidity, and diversity.